codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 ### Installing Helm Releases on each Environment

-If you already have [pipelines that deploy Helm releases]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/), you should see your columns get populated automatically with information.
+If you already have [pipelines that deploy Helm releases]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/), your columns are populated automatically with information.

 For each Helm release you will get some basic details such as the chart version and the name of the release.
 You can expand a release by clicking on the arrow button to get additional information such as the docker images and the replicas of each pod that are contained in the release.